 During this time they added numerous operations, procedures, parallelizations,

 and over 500 pages of documentation.
-There have been no significant contributors
+Since 2007 here have been no significant

-other than Leith, Shaikh, Kischenko, and Kennedy since 2007.
+contributors other than Leith, Shaikh, Kishchenko, and Kennedy.

 Spherical Deconvolution Improves Quality of Single Particle Reconstruction.